andrewtpoe/universal-react-redux/README.md

 # Universal React & Redux Web Application Template

-As a developer, it is hard to beat the simplicity that comes with starting a new project in Ruby on Rails.
-In less than two minutes you can go from nothing to building the homepage.
-On the other hand, the extreme flexibility that comes from starting a Node app is impossible to beat.
-You can cherry pick from hundreds of thousands of libraries each suited for a specific task.
-With that amazing flexibility comes a unique problem, setup and configuration.

 Universal JavaScript is the future of web development.
-Unfortunately, there are no pre-made templates yet that compares to the simplicity of starting a Ruby on Rails app while providing all the features that modern developers want, namely:
+Unfortunately, I have not yet found a pre-made template yet that compares to the simplicity of starting a Ruby on Rails app while providing all the features that modern developers want, namely:

   - Universal React & Redux
   - Hot Reloading of everything while in development mode